lusy/motivationFF/opensym2016/slides.md

 ## Extrinsic Motivation: satisfying (personal) needs

-* Before 2008: "There was no (usable) Internet in Friedrichshain in 2003"
+* Before 2008: "There was no (usable) Internet in Friedrichshain in 2003" (2 out of 16 people)
-* After: "share the own internet connection with people who need it! (today, primarily refugees)"
+* After: "share the own internet connection with people who need it! (today, primarily refugees)" (6 out of 16 people)

 ---

 ## Extrinsic Motivation: expected approval from self or others

+* 2 out of 16 people
 * "it's cool to have the feeling that people need you"
 * "you can see that people use it (refugees; students; positive feedback)"